 I’ve always believed nonviolent actions are more effective than violence.
-To prove this, I set out to write a musical that would challenge the boundaries of this belief, by testing it against the backdrop of a warzone.
-After trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that of course they wouldn’t work, the whole thing would be a gigantic mess!
-After this, the story became: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope salvaged from the ashes of naive idealism?
+This being the case, I set out to write a musical that might challenge and explore this belief by testing it against the backdrop of a warzone.
+After trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that: of course they wouldn’t work; the whole thing would be a gigantic mess!
+After this insight, the story morphed into the question: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope salvaged from the ashes of such naive idealism?
 The answers came with a little religious satire, a little science fiction puzzle-plotting, and plenty of power chords.
 Apart from these elements, my hope for the musical is to excite a sense that: even when things are at their darkest, there's a light that won’t be kept from bubbling to the surface for long.
 And when it does come - when redemption for impossible intentions seems impossible -- you never know what form that hope might take ...

 So far, the musical's had its first staged reading at The Playwrights Center in Minneapolis, and a few scenes and songs presented as part of a scene cycle at Mixed Blood Theater in Minneapolis, and also as a part of Theatre Resources Unlimited's development series "How to Write a Musical that Works" in NYC .
 Below you'll see a synopsis, script and score samples, and song demos!
 Thanks for visiting!